Kodagu district: Coorg in British India

 In 1834, the East India Company annexed Kodagu into British India, after deposing Chikka Virarajendra of the Kodagu kingdom, as 'Coorg'.
 British rule led to the establishment of educational institutions, introduction of scientific coffee cultivation, better administration and improvement of the economy.
+This reference notwithstanding - we should remember that the colonial rule by the British in India was about exploitation of resources and Kodagu provided a lot of scope for economic benefits to a colonising empire.

 Demographics

 According to the 2011 census of India, Kodagu has a population of 554,519, roughly equal to the Solomon Islands or the US state of Wyoming.
 This ranks it 539 out of 640 districts in India in terms of population.
 The district has a population density of 135 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 1.13%.
 Kodagu has a sex ratio of 1019 females for every 1000 males, and a literacy rate of 82.52%.
+14.61% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 13.27% and 10.47% of the population respectively.